There is a fine line between feeling energized and feeling stressed.

 Without fail, every mom or young professional I talk to wants more energy and less stress in their day.
 They want to feel motivated and alert.
 They want to feel full of creative thoughts and have the ability to follow through with them!

-There are certain markers that instinctively tell us this way of life is not healthy.
+There are certain markers that instinctively tell us we are not healthy.
 One of these markers is weight gain, which seems to be the most obvious and common impetus for change in our culture.
 But the evidence of poor health that I see the most often is lack of energy.
-This lack can take on many names and forms: exhaustion, anxiety, brain fog–just to name a few.
+This lack can take on many names and forms: exhaustion, anxiety, brain fog – just to name a few.

-You know that you are not as productive or effective as you could be because you are tired, stressed or just plain scattered.
+You know that you are not as productive or effective as you could be because you are tired, stressed, or just feel scattered.
 But, is it even possible to stay energized throughout the day??

 Yes.
 Yes, it is.

-Here are 3 ways to boost that energy of yours and reduce stress in your day (hint: #3 will be the most life changing–you’re welcome):
+Here are 3 ways to gain energy and reduce stress in your day. (hint: #3 will be the most life changing.
+You’re welcome.

 - Detoxify your body